mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 Flows are container type objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Flows are Python container type objects, very much like lists,
+``Flow`` objects are defined as Python containers, and thus are endowed with
+most of the methods of Python lists.

-i.e., you can loop through them:
+You can loop through a ``Flow``:
 ::

     >>> for node in flow: